Business, digital transformation | Enterprise agility Marketing, product management | Portfolio, value management | Delivery at scale

 People need to experience for themselves how adopting a new process will be beneficial and have to be taught this in a way that it makes sense to them.

-10 thoughts on “Change Management and High Jump
+11 responses to “Change Management and High Jump”

 Wrong: the straddle technique had hardly been used for more than 20 years when Fosbury came into light.
 Before that, athletes would jump in s.c. coastal or scissors styles.